• Skip to primary navigation

 You can actually cheat a bit with this recipe, if you already have Nando’s Perinaise at home, you can add ½ Perinaise + ½ mayonnaise and leave out the paprika, cayenne and garlic granules, and just add in the coriander.

 If you only have garlic powder, not granules, it’s fine to substitute.
-And I’ve used red cabbage for a punch of colour, but you can of course use white cabbage instead.
+And I’ve used red cabbage for a punch of colour, but you can of course use white cabbage instead or a mix of the two.

 Pro Prep Tips